-This is not only with TDI but every cargo loaded on chemical tanker need to be checked if we can carry that.
+This is not only with TDI but every cargo loaded on chemical tanker needs to be checked if we can carry that.

-Below is the section of actual COF cargo list of a chemical tanker.
-As we can see Toluene Diisocynite is there in the list.
+Below is the section of the actual COF cargo list of a chemical tanker.
+As we can see Toluene Diisocynite is there on the list.
 So this chemical tanker can load TDI.

 As we can see that on this ship, TDI can only be loaded in group A tanks and has some pre-conditions for loading TDI.
 While deciding if we can load TDI, we must satisfy these conditions.

-There are few things which chief officer need to keep in mind before he plans stowage for TDI cargo.
+There are few things which the chief officer needs to keep in mind before he plans stowage for TDI cargo.

 1) No water near to TDI cargo tanks